raginimangla/aboutme/README.md

 ![Ragini Mangla](./docs/assets/ragini.jpg){: width="250"}

-Hi, My name is Ragini (pronounced: RA-GYI-NEE).
+Hi, my name is Ragini (pronounced: RA-GYI-NEE).
 I have over 10 years of technical writing and instructional design experience, I specialize in crafting clear and comprehensive documentation for SaaS applications.
 Proficient in both end-user and developer documentation, I leverage structured authoring and DITA concepts for consistency.
 Skilled in authoring tools like Oxygen XML Editor and version management using Git/GitHub.
 Experienced in agile environments, I collaborate closely with development teams to deliver high-quality documentation on time.
 My commitment to excellence and adaptability makes me a valuable asset in any technical writing role.

 ## Skills